susgupta/modern_portfolio_pwa/README.md

 [Sushil G Modern Portfolio PWA](https://susgupta.github.io/modern_portfolio_pwa/)

-## Download The Desktop Version
+## How To Generate The Desktop Version

-For the simplest way is to get the binaries which are uploaded to the git repo.
+Note I haven't for now found a way handle installs from NW.js, so can follow below steps:

 1. Clone or download the repo
-2. Go the the **/desktopappversion/** folder
+2. Install the node.js dependencies from `package.json`
-3. Find the binary for your operating system.
+3. Run `desktop build` (see above) for production in effect creates the binaries.